UPGRADING YOUR JOURNEY

 For more information visit the Australian Customs and Border Protection Service.

 It may be possible to leave Sydney Airport and return for a connecting flight, depending on your circumstances.
-However it is your responsibility to ensure you satisfy all potential requirements in order for you to be able to board your connecting flight.
-These requirements include but are not limited to:
+However, it is your responsibility to ensure you meet all potential requirements in order to board your connecting flight.
+These include but are not limited to:

 ANZ Bank has bank facilities at International Terminal (T1) located on both Departures and Arrivals levels.
 For more information about the ANZ Bank services at Sydney Airport please visit our ANZ Bank page.